wandersoncferreira/wandersoncferreira.github.io/content/items/20220213204546-emacs_projectile_and_perspective.md

 Easy!

-Now, every time you switch a project using projectile a new perspective will be created.
+Now, every time you switch to a project using projectile a new perspective will be created.